JHU-CLSP/Kreyol-MT/README.md

 ⚠️ Model download link(s) coming soon!
 (HF)

-### MT data for African and African-diaspora Creole languages (primarily from Latin America)
+## Building Machine Translation for Latin American, Caribbean, and Colonial African Creole Languages

 Goal: include data for each of the following languages